Cortana (virtual assistant): Decreasing focus and discontinuation (2019–2024)

 On June 2, 2023, Microsoft announced the Cortana standalone app on Windows 10 and Windows 11 which would shut down later in the year.
 In its support article, Microsoft listed several alternatives, most of which have since been rebranded as Microsoft Copilot.
 They also added that the change would not impact Cortana in Office 365 and Teams environments.

 On August 11, 2023, Microsoft updated the Cortana standalone app in Windows, informing that it was deprecated and can no longer be used.
 Microsoft's support article announcing the deprecation of Cortana was updated to reflect this change.
 Along with the deprecation of the standalone app, it was announced that Cortana support in Teams mobile, Microsoft Teams displays, and Teams rooms would end in late 2023.
 The support article states that Cortana in the “Play my emails” feature of the Microsoft Outlook mobile app would continue to be available.

-Later in June 2024, the support article was updated, stating that Cortana in the voice search and the "Play my emails" feature is now removed from the Microsoft Outlook mobile app, officially marking the discontinuation of Cortana across all Microsoft products.
+Later in June 2024, the support article was updated, stating that Cortana in the voice search and the "Play my emails" feature were now removed from the Microsoft Outlook mobile app, officially marking the discontinuation of Cortana across all Microsoft products.

-On May 22, 2024, Microsoft announced the Windows 11 24H2 update, which removed Cortana, Tips, and WordPad from systems.
+On May 22, 2024, Microsoft announced Windows 11, version 24H2, which removed Cortana, Tips, and WordPad from systems.